FromBitToByte/Gurukul/README.md

 	* Redeem goodies based on reward points collected.

 ## Test/Quiz
-* Contains mcq questions with one correct answer and every question has 10 reward points associated.
+* Teacher can create tests.
-* Teacher can choose which student can access a particular test.
+* Teacher can choose among students, who can access the test.
+* MCQ questions can be added/removed by the teacher.
+* Each questions has to be answered within a time limit(20 seconds) .
+* Each question has 10 reward points associated.

 ## DiscussionRooms
 * Has video call and chat Features.